-For the middle budget, there is another great hotel in a historic building, the Expalanada Hotel Alicante in c/San Fernandez 18.
-Located just a short distance from the popular Postiguet Beach and the sea promenade, the ample rooms have great en suite bathrooms and a delicious breakfast buffet which is included in the price.
+For the middle budget, there is another great hotel in a historic building, the Expalanada Hotel Alicante, in c/San Fernandez 18.
+Located just a short distance from the popular Postiguet Beach and the sea promenade, the ample rooms have great suite bathrooms and a delicious breakfast buffet included in the price.

 If you are on a lower budget and don’t mind simple but clean accommodation, then the Hotel Cervantes in Medico Pascual Perez 19 might be a good choice for you.

 The rooms have AC and TV and a private bath.
-Location is very convenient for exploring the Old Town and even for a trip to the beach.
+The location is very convenient for exploring the Old Town and even for a trip to the beach.
 Continental breakfast is included in the price.

 Best places to eat

-As we have already said, food is very important to Alicantinos and therefore you can find plenty of restaurants that serve excellent food, from seafood and meat to paellas and the best of the ever-present tapas which in Alicante are called pintxos or montaditos.
+As we have already said, food is very important to Alicantinos.
+Therefore you can find plenty of restaurants that serve excellent food, from seafood and meat to paellas and the best of the ever-present tapas, which in Alicante are called pintxos or montaditos.

 Talking about tapas: the best place to try out a great variety is Lizarran in Rambla Mendez Nunez 18.
 Hot and cold tapas are lined up at the counter, you just point.
-In addition, the waiters come around with freshly made hot pintxos which you can add according to how hungry you are.
+The waiters also come around with freshly made hot pintxos, which you can add according to how hungry you are.

 For a sit-down meal in an excellent rustic restaurant, you have to drive a bit (or take a taxi) to Vert I Vent, Carretera CV-749 Jalon Valley.